sjhorn/mason_bricks/.github/ISSUE_TEMPLATE/question.md

 ---
-name: Refactor
+name: Question
-about: A code change that neither fixes a bug nor adds a feature
+about: Clarification on how something works, potentially good for docs
-title: "refactor: "
+title: "question: "
-labels: refactor
+labels: question
 ---

 **Brick**